Santander, Cebu: Tourism

 Santander's popularity as a tourist destination has increased in the past few years, since it serves as the hub for some world-renowned dive spots like Apo Island, Balicasag, Pescador Island, Sumilon and Siquijor.
 This is also reflected in the growth of Santander in the tourism industry.
 Six years ago there were only two resorts, still open today.
 Today there are eleven.

 Sports

 Basketball is the most popular sport in Santander.
 This game is usually played in the afternoons where school time is over and also for the adults whose work hours is done (specially construction works).
 During summer, a lot of basketball competitions between different barangays.
 This was done in order that youths avoid vices and illegal drugs.
 Volleyball is also played in summer competitions but it is more usually participated in by women.
 Other sports such as baseball and football are also played in Santander.

 Education

-There are eight elementary and three high schools in Santander.
-Two of these schools are private located in Looc.
-Most of the Tañonganon students are enrolled in public schools especially in Santander Central Elementary School and Santander National School.
+The public schools in the town of Santander are administered by one school district under the Schools Division of Cebu Province.